Gamaliel Public API

 Q: How do system messages work?

-Q: Do SDKs support custom parameters and headers?
+Q: Do SDKs support custom parameters?

-convert_scripture_links,theology_slug) directly as method arguments.
-The SDK automatically includes them in the JSON request body via**kwargs. - Custom Headers: Use
+A: Yes!
+Most SDKs (including OpenAI’s official SDKs) support custom parameters.
+Pass Gamaliel-specific parameters (like disable_scripture_links, theology) directly as method arguments.
+The SDK automatically includes them in the JSON request body via **kwargs.

 Q: Will TypeScript show errors for Gamaliel-specific parameters?